-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the NEX-5T has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5T was succeeded by the Sony A5100.
+Both the TG-5 and the NEX-5T have been discontinued, but can regularly be found used on eBay.
+The NEX-5T was replaced by the Sony A5100, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus TG-5 vs Sony NEX-5T

 So how do things add up?
 Is the Olympus TG-5 better than the Sony NEX-5T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.